Robust optimal stopping with regime switching: Introduction

 This paper considers an optimal stopping problem involving model uncertainty and regime switching.
-Following the max-min formulation and based on the dynamic programming principle (DPP), the value function is characterized to be the unique viscosity solution to the associated Hamilton-Jacobi-Bellman (HJB) equation.
-With the help of the viscosity solution theory, we proceed to prove the smooth-fit property of the value function through the boundary of the so-called \emph{continuation region}.
-Then, a verification theorem as a sufficient criterion that can be used to construct a robust optimal stopping rule is established.
+Following the max-min formulation and based on the dynamic programming principle (DPP), the value function is characterized to be the unique viscosity solution to the associated Hamilton-Jacobi-Bellman (HJB) equation; see Section \ref{Section VS}.
+With the help of the viscosity solution theory, we proceed to prove the smooth-fit property of the value function through the boundary of the so-called \emph{continuation region}; see Section \ref{Section SFP}.
+Then, a verification theorem as a sufficient criterion that can be used to construct a robust optimal stopping rule is established in Section \ref{Section VT}.
 Quite often, the states of the Markov chain belong to several groups so that the chain jumps rapidly \emph{within} each group and slowly \emph{between} the groups (see Yin and Zhang \cite{YinZhang2013}).
-In this case, we employ a singular perturbation approach based on a two-time-scale model to reduce the complexity involved and achieve an asymptotic optimality.
-Finally, we provide an example of a stock selling problem, in which numerical experiments are conducted to demonstrate the optimal selling rule, the dependence on the ambiguity factor, and the performance of two-time-scale convergence.
+In this case, we employ a singular perturbation approach based on a two-time-scale model to reduce the complexity involved; see Section \ref{Section TTS}.
+Finally, we provide an example of a stock selling problem, in which numerical experiments are conducted to demonstrate the theoretical results; see Section \ref{Section SS}.